 Apps don’t “multitask” on iPhones in the same way they do on Android phones, but the principle’s the same: Unused apps slowly but surely eat away at your battery life.
 Quickly push the home button on the bottom of your iPhone twice to bring up a row of apps currently open on your device, then hold your finger on one until they all start jiggling: Simply tap the red “minus” icon to close the apps completely.

 Lower the brightness

 Obvious but easy to neglect: The brighter your screen, the more battery it’s eating.
 Head over to your settings and turn down the lights to keep your phone running longer.
-Don’t miss this hack that can charge your phone in 5 minutes.

 Turn Wi-Fi off

 Another simple-but-forgettable tip: If you’re not using your smartphone to connect to wireless Internet, switch the wi-fi settings to “off.”
 This will stop your phone from sniffing out networks—even when you think it’s not—thereby saving resources.
 Here are 8 more things that are killing your phone’s battery.